|

 Serious

 Blow to Dark Matter Theories?
+See the

 abstract (Source ESO).